neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 CSRF protection
 ---------------

 A special use case for the filter firewall is CSRF protection.
-A custom csrf filter is installed and active by default.
+A custom CSRF filter is installed and active by default.
 It checks every non-safe request (requests are considered safe, if they do not manipulate any persistent data) for a CSRF token and blocks the request if the token is invalid or missing.

 .. note::

-  Besides safe requests csrf protection is also skipped for requests with an anonyous authentication status, as these requests are considered publicly callable anyways.
+  Besides safe requests CSRF protection is also skipped for requests with an anonymous authentication status, as these requests are considered publicly callable anyways.

 The needed token is automatically added to all URIs generated in Fluid forms, sending data via POST, if any account is authenticated.
 To add CSRF tokens to URIs, e.g. used for AJAX calls, Fluid provides a special view helper, called ``Security.CsrfTokenViewHelper``, which makes the currently valid token available for custom use in templates.
-In general you can retrieve the token by callding ``getCsrfProtectionToken`` on the security context.
+In general, you can retrieve the token by calling ``getCsrfProtectionToken`` on the security context.

 .. tip::

   There might be actions, which are considered non-safe by the framework but still cannot be protected by a CSRF token (e.g. authentication requests, send via HTTP POST).
 For these special cases you can tag the respective action with the ``@Flow\SkipCsrfProtection`` annotation.
-Make sure you know what your are doing when using this annotation, it might decrease security for your application when used in the wrong place!
+Make sure you know what you are doing when using this annotation, it might decrease security for your application when used in the wrong place!

 Channel security
 ================

-Currently channel security is not a specific feature of Flow.
-Instead you have to make sure to transfer sensitive data, like passwords, over a secure channel.
+Currently, channel security is not a specific feature of Flow.
+Instead, you have to make sure to transfer sensitive data, like passwords, over a secure channel.
 This is e.g. to use an SSL connection.

 .. _Cryptography: